Privacy: the iOS browser showdown

 DuckDuckGo, the good student

-The American search engine (largely based on Bing) has made privacy his hobby horse, he is also one of the search engines recommended by PrivacyTools.
-It also offers a browser for iOS, and here are the requests sent during the first launch:
+The American search engine (largely based on Bing) has made privacy its rallying cry, and it is also one of the search engines recommended by PrivacyTools.
+It also offers an iOS browser; here are the requests sent on first launch:

-When you look in detail, it's very clean: DuckDuckGo downloads content blockers.
-When you type in the address bar, it retrieves the characters for auto-completion (advantage of also providing a search engine), without identifier.
-Telemetry is activated, but again without identifier.
+Looking at the details, it's very clean: DuckDuckGo downloads the content blockers.
+When you type in the address bar, it collects the characters for auto-completion (a benefit of also providing a search engine), without any identifier.
+Telemetry is on, but again without any identifier.

-The only constraint: the default search engine (that of the address bar) obviously cannot be changed.
-But if for certain requests you are not satisfied (reminder: behind DuckDuckGo, it is often Bing), you can use the "bangs", aliases which allow you to do a search on another search engine (Google obviously, but also YouTube, Wikipedia, Twitter, etc.).
+The only constraint: the default search engine (the one used by the address bar) obviously cannot be changed.
+But if you are not satisfied for certain queries (reminder: behind DuckDuckGo, it is often Bing), you can use "bangs", aliases that let you search on another engine or site (Google obviously, but also YouTube, Wikipedia, Twitter, etc.).

 DuckDuckGo does not lack humor, here is the dedicated message during your first Google search (prefixing your search with !g).